Thursday, April 15, 2010

 Developers are looking at TOD around HSR stops in California.

 “I think not only is it something that is a good thing, it’s certainly going to be a phenomenal planning tool for the next generation of growth,” said Perry Dealy, president of Dealy Development.
 “The opportunity to take the high-speed stop hubs and convert them to maximize their mixed-use, high-density potential is great.
-You’d have what I’d call a TOD, transit-oriented design, starting with residential, work-live, retail, entertainment and other kinds of venues that are part of the mixed-use characteristics.”
+You’d have what I’d call a TOD, transit-oriented design, starting with residential, work-live, retail, entertainment and other kinds of venues that are part of the mixed-use characteristics.”~~~

 Yet another transit line starts out already worrying about costs more than connecting people with places they want to go.

-“Dorfman says the projected cost of the line ranges from $1.2 billion to $1.8 billion, depending on the final route.
+The CEI is messing up basic planning.
+I can appreciate getting rid of some of the insane gold plating that is rampant in LRT planning, but I can't understand how a single computer index based on modeling that everyone knows is bs can decide that a route that goes where people want to go is too expensive.
+So instead, we'll build the cheap route because its cheaper, not because it's better.“Dorfman says the projected cost of the line ranges from $1.2 billion to $1.8 billion, depending on the final route.
 Those numbers put the proposal give the project a Cost Effectiveness Index of $30 per rider for the length of the line, just outside the range required by the Federal Transit Administration for federal funding.

 In order to move into the next step which would be to begin preliminary engineering you have to reach that $29 CEI number, so we’re very close to that,” she said.